pip-services/pip-services-docs/content/en/python/commons/convert/json_converter.md

 linkTitle: "JsonConverter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Converts arbitrary values from and to JSON (JavaScript Object Notation) strings.
+    The JsonConverter class allows you to convert arbitrary values (e.g. a JSON object) from and to JSON (JavaScript Object Notation) strings.
 ---

 ### Description

-The JsonConverter class converts arbitrary values (e.g. a JSON object) from and to JSON (JavaScript Object Notation) strings.
+The JsonConverter class allows you to convert arbitrary values (e.g. a JSON object) from and to JSON (JavaScript Object Notation) strings.
 ### Static methods

 #### from_json